-The stories shared by the LGBTQIA artists exhibiting at the CCM in June 2021 sparked conversations with our Eastside community members.
+The stories shared by the LGBTQIA artists exhibiting at the CCM during the inaugural Pride Month Art Show in June 2021 sparked conversations with our Eastside community members.
 Here are answers to some of the questions that we have received:

 Where can I learn more about the various Pride flags?

 Outright Action International’s “Flags of the LGBTIQ Community” lists the following Pride flags and explains the meanings of their colors:

 - agender pride flag

 - genderfluid pride flag

 - intersex pride flag

 Asexuals are a diverse group.
 Demisexuals and gray-asexuals are part of the asexual spectrum.
 See “Understanding Asexuality” by the Trevor Project.

 What are some resources for bilingual families with LGBTQIA+ members?